 If you need a PCR test you will probably have to book one at a specialist Covid testing centre, a medical lab, health centre or doctor’s office.

-The service is now becoming widely available in English.
+Testing is now widely available in English.
 Try searching “tampone Covid certificato in inglese” plus the name of your town to find places that offer it near you.

 You can book directly by phone or email and most, if not all, should now be able to issue the test results in English if that’s a requirement under your home country’s rules.

-Italian tests give a certificate of results with a QR code as standard, so there is no need to request a special test or a fit-to-fly certificate.
+Italian tests give a certificate of results with a QR code as standard.

 If you’re in a tourist area it’s likely that staff at the vaccine centre will speak some English, but check out our guide to Italian testing vocab here.